 Join us at the Acheson Planetarium for an entertainment show like no other - The Dark Side of the Moon.
 The eighth album by the English rock band Pink Floyd.
 Originally released on 1 March 1973, on the label Harvest, it built on ideas explored in the band's earlier recordings and live shows, but departs from instrumental thematic by founding member Syd Barrett.
 The album explores themes including conflict, greed, the passage of time, and mental illness, the latter partly inspired by Barrett's deteriorating mental state.

-This program is usually available every Friday and Saturday evening at 9pm.
+This program is usually available every Friday evening at 9pm.
 Please check out our daily planetarium schedule for specific show times and dates.

 This is not a laser show.